 Jesus cannot be contained in the nice neat image I have for him.
 He can be seen in everyone because he cannot be contained in a specific persona of a population or culture in the world.
 It almost goes without saying: He can be represented through each person.
 When I looked for a trace of Jesus in someone, I can connect with them and not their situation.
 It points to how we need to view humanity as we are all together in this thing called life.

 Esther’s providential presence had to survive not only during the oppression of women but the deadly intrigue within the Persian royal court and the threat of genocide of her people.
 Interestingly this is one of two books of the Bible where God’s name is never mentioned (the other is the Song of Solomon), yet His omnipotence is present.
-Esther is a reminder that God is sovereign even when life doesn’t make sense.
+Esther is a reminder that God is still sovereign even when life doesn’t make sense.

 Paul, in 1Corinthians 9:19-23 wrote: